dmnfarrell/snipgenie/doc/source/gui.rst

 Create test data
 ----------------

 This plugin allows you to simulate a set of read data based on a pre-defined phylogeny and reference genome.
 The purpose of this is to test the workflow against known data.
+It also provides a useful dataset to practice with.

 File renaming
 -------------